visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

 Once defined, the operator will produce the appropriate geometry and sampling regardless of the window dimension.
 That is for a 3D window each channel will be drawn showing its 3D position.
-Similarly for a 2D window for the Y=0 or Phi=0 plane.
+Similarly for a 2D window for the Y=0 or the Phi=0 plane.
 For 1D a window the results will be displayed as a curve plot in the same way a Lineout curve plot would be drawn.

 Unique and critical to using the LineSampler operator is that it should be defined in each window for each plot.
 Further the "Apply to